 Yoga citta vritti nirodhah – which means, Yoga is the restriction of the movements of the mind.Tweet

 And when we achieve that calmness and steadiness in our mind, we will be able to see our true self (atman); otherwise, we associate ourselves with the false identity as dictated by the movement of mind.

-The chapter further gives introduction to its readers how mind works, and techniques to bring serenity and calmness to the mind.
+The chapter further gives an introduction to its readers how the mind works, and techniques to bring serenity and calmness to mind.
 He categorizes five kinds of mental activities, starting from,

 - Good thoughts and true knowledge (pramana)

 - Sleep when mind is still active (nidra)